 Iemitsu and Nana from Katekyo Hitman Reborn! fit this trope well.
 They're as lovey-dovey with each other as they were when they were younger, and Iemitsu's "mysterious" goodbye to her right before leaving for a few years makes her swoon even years later.

-Kirito and Asuna in the first arc of Sword Art Online.
-Well... kinda.
-They're only married by the game mechanics, but the emotional commitment is still there.
-They still plan to get married for real when they escape the game (and are old enough...)
+Sword Art Online: Kirito and Asuna marry during the first arc.
+It's only according to the game mechanics, but the emotional commitment is still there.
+They plan to get married for real when they escape the game (and are old enough...)